RocketDerp/April14_2025/Quotes_Pile/Reddit2026A/Censored/2026-02-27_Zero_Original_Words_Cambridge_Analytica_Censored.md

 https://old.reddit.com/r/europe/comments/1rg5jog/yet_another_brexit_prediction_turns_to_dust/o7pf45y/

-NOTE: There are ZERO words that are original in this entire comment meessage. it is a word-for-word quote of a published news article.
+NOTE: There are ZERO words that are original in this entire comment meessage.
+The forbidden Reddit comment is a word-for-word quote of a published news article published in The Guardian in May 2017.
 Yet, Reddit censored it for content and refused to publish this comment.

 REPLY CONTEXT: the unpublished censored comment was in reply to https://old.reddit.com/r/europe/comments/1rg5jog/yet_another_brexit_prediction_turns_to_dust/o7ozq9i/